ThijsDeGamer/ThijsDeGamer/README.md

 - 👋 Hi, I’m @ThijsDeGamer
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Roblox Exploting and Python
-- 📫 How to reach me: You can't lol.
+- 📫 How to reach me: You can't lol

 <!---
 ThijsDeGamer/ThijsDeGamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.